 Tickets: Tickets start at $20

 What: The Home Festival began in 1976 when the Lakewood Early Childhood PTA staged a tour showcasing five distinctive and historic neighborhood homes as a fundraiser to purchase playground equipment for kindergarten children.
 In the past five years, LECPTA has raised more than $750,000 for Lakewood Elementary, J.L.
 Long Middle School, and Woodrow Wilson High School.

 Candlelight Tour: This intimate event provides a first glimpse into the six spectacular homes plus one bonus home showcased during the festival on Friday from 5 - 7:30 p.m.

-What: The Capital One Bank/Dallas YMCA Turkey Trot is the largest Thanksgiving Day event of its kind in the country.
+What: It's the 46th annual Capital One Bank YMCA Turkey Trot Run and it's the largest Thanksgiving Day event of its kind in the country.

 Where: Dallas City Hall, 1500 Marilla, Dallas, TX 75202

 When: Thanksgiving Day, November 28, 2013